Northport readies to lift container ship business

 "This will give Northport the container capability to service the growing and changing freight needs of the upper North Island."

-However as per tradition, the port, jointly owned by listed companies Port of Tauranga and Marsden Marine Holdings, is holding its cards close to its chest.
+However as per tradition, the port, jointly owned by listed companies Port of Tauranga and Marsden Maritime Holdings, is holding its cards close to its chest.

 There was to be no opportunity for interviews or further discussion at this stage, the company advised.